salesforce/ctrl-sum/README.md

 > '<s>Q:What is My name?
 A: Kevin.</s>'
 > ```

 ### Option 4.
-Web UI Demo
+Through the Summarizers Python Package
-User @AK391 created a simple Web UI Demo ([here](https://gradio.app/g/AK391/ctrl-sum)) which allows to directly input source/keywords/prompts and generate in your browser.
-We also host a Web UI Demo ([here](https://share.streamlit.io/jxhe/ctrlsum-demo/ctrlsum_demo.py)) to navigate most of CTRLsum outputs generated in the experiments of the paper.
+ The python package [summarizers](https://github.com/hyunwoongko/summarizers) allows you to use the pretrained CTRLsum with several lines of code.

 ## Train CTRLsum